We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Although some herbal teas may have a calming effect, more research is needed to fully assess their potential benefits.
 Herbal teas or supplements should never be used in place of a prescribed treatment.

 Some herbal teas can cause uncomfortable side effects, especially when consumed in large amounts.
 Others can result in dangerous interactions with over-the-counter and prescription medication.
-Many herbal teas aren’t safe to drink during pregnancy.
+Many herbal teas aren’t safe to drink during pregnancy or breastfeeding.

 You should always check with a doctor or other healthcare professional before drinking herbal teas or taking herbal supplements.